Kyoto, 15 October 2018

 The text relates, among other things: “The leaves are chewed to strengthen the gums ”.
 For their part, the Cherokee Indians in North America would chew on fresh bramble leaves to treat bleeding gums.
 The same claim by Byzantine Greeks and Cherokee Indians?
 That seems too much to be a mere coincidence.
 When the world has gone to hell in a handbasket because we were not able to control our emissions of greenhouse gases, and when my gums begin to bleed because there will be no more dentists to go to for my annual check-ups, I will remember this claim and chew on bramble leaves.

 On that pessimistic note, I will take my leave of my readers with a poem by the Chinese poet Li Qingzhao.
-She lived through a period of societal breakdown, when the Song Dynasty was defeated by the nomadic Jurchens in the early 12th Century and retreated southward to create an impoverished rump of its empire around Hangzhou, known to us as the Southern Song.
+She lived through a period of societal breakdown, when the Song Dynasty was defeated by the nomadic Jurchens in the early 12th Century and retreated southward to create an impoverished rump of its empire, known to us as the Southern Song, around the city of Hangzhou.
 Li Qingzhao reflected on this period of decline and decay in her later poems.
 I choose this particular poem, her Tz’u Song No. 1, because it happens to mention blackberry flowers and blackberry wine.

 Fragrant grass beside the pond